Surfin' Safari

-Surfin' Safari is the debut album by the American rock band the Beach Boys, released October 1, 1962 on Capitol Records.
+Surfin' Safari is the debut studio album by the American rock band the Beach Boys, released on October 1, 1962 by Capitol Records.
 The official production credit went to Nick Venet, though it was Brian Wilson with his father Murry who contributed substantially to the album's production; Brian also wrote or co-wrote nine of its 12 tracks.
 The album reached number 32 in the US during a chart stay of 37 weeks.

-The album was preceded by two singles: "Surfin'" and "Surfin' Safari", which charted at numbers 75 and 14, respectively.
-The success of "Surfin' Safari" helped secure a full album for the group while an additional single, "Ten Little Indians", was issued, charting at number 49.
+The album was preceded by two singles: "Surfin" and "Surfin' Safari", which charted at numbers 75 and 14, respectively.
+The success of "Surfin' Safari" helped secure a full album for the group while an additional single, "Ten Little Indians," was issued, charting at number 49.

 Background

 Production

 Recording sessions for Surfin' Safari took place in Capitol's basement studios in the famous tower building in August.
 During the sessions, Brian Wilson fought for, and won, the right to helm the production – though this fact was not acknowledged with an album liner notes production credit.
 David Marks remembered, "Brian did everything.
 Played, did the arrangements, screwed up the lead sheets himself.
 He didn't need any help to do that.
 You listen to those first albums and they sound campy and corny but Brian was dead serious."